Updated: Sep 27

 Post-divorce co-parenting relationships and parent-child relationships are also affected by the pandemic.
 Shelter-in-place and social distancing, asks divorcing and divorced families to designate who is in and who is out of the family system.

-To mitigate these stressful experiences inside the family during the pandemic, but not only, couple and family therapy with divorcing couples is highly suggested.
+To mitigate these stressful experiences inside the family during the pandemic, family therapy with divorcing couples is also highly suggested.

 Source: The Challenges of COVID-19 for Divorcing and Post-divorce Families